ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     IDs.
 If solexa-style file is set, IUPACna and quality scores from input file are ignored.

+FASTA reads file
+    should be an argument of -1 and -2 when -q0 is used.
+No spaces are allowed after '>' sign.
+As an extension, colorspace sequence data may be used instead of IUPAC.
+See note below regarding read identifiers.

+FASTQ reads file
+    should be an argument of -1 and -2 when -q1 is used.
+No spaces are allowed after '@' or '+' signs specifying ID lines.
+Since now (as of version 3.101) oligofar does not support colorspace with quality scores, only IUPAC seequence format may be used.
+See note below regarding read identifiers.

+Read identifiers
+    It is essential that each of the files given by options -i, -1, -2, -g contains read information in the same order, exactly one record per read (except -g which may have multiple or no records).
+Paired reads should have the same ID and be in different files (for -1, -2) or columns (for -i); exception is Illumina-style naming: if the reads in -1 have ID ending by "/1" AND ids in -2 are ending by "/2", these last slash and digit are being ignored.

+    NB: it is expected that both output and guide SAM do not have "/1" and "/2" components in readID.

+Feature file
+    Is a three-column whitespace-separated file containing 1-based closed regions on the reference gequences to scan.
+    Columns are: sequence-id, from, and to.

 OUTPUT FORMAT
+    There are two formats avaialble for output: SAM 1.2 and oligoFAR proprietary.
+Default is SAM, although for some purposes proprietary may be more convenient.

+    SAM format does not output quality information, sequence data may differ from input if quality scoreas are used.
+Tags AS, XN and XR are generated, where XR is rank (see explanation in proprietary output section) and XN is number of sequences in output for this rank.

+Proprietary output format
     Output file is a 15-column tab-separated file representing different types of records (see -O options) in uniform way.